• Home

 Option 1: You Simply Make Decisions, One At A Time:

-…like this.
-Which, as we’ve seen, is fine until the sheer volume of individual decisions gets so high that you become swamped.
-Score 1 point.
+…like the illustration above.
+Essentially, making 'the next indicated decision', which, as we’ve seen, is fine until the sheer volume of individual decisions gets so high that you become swamped.

 Option 2: You Build A Decision-Making System: